 Claim 3: For a measured volume of X, a 95% confidence interval for the true volume is X ± 15%.

-Discussion

-These claims are based on estimates of the within-nodule coefficient of variation (wCV) for nodules in this size range.
-In the claim statement the CI is expressed as Y ± 1.96 × Y × wCV.
-The claim assumes that the wCV is constant for nodules in the specified size range and that there is negligible bias in the measurements (i.e. bias < 5%).
-For estimating the critical % change, the % Repeatability Coefficient (%RC) is used: 2.77 × wCV × 100.
+2.1 Clinical Interpretation

 The -25% and +30% boundaries can be thought of as “error bars” or “noise” around the measurement of volume change.
 If you measure change within this range, you cannot be certain that there has really been a change.
 However, if a tumor changes size beyond these limits, you can be 95% confident there has been a true change in the size of the tumor, and the perceived change is not just measurement variability.
 Note that this does not address the biological significance of the change, just the likelihood that the measured change is real.

 Clinical interpretation with respect to the magnitude of true change: The magnitude of the true change is defined by the measured change and the error bars (+-83%).
 If you measure the volume to be 200mm3 at baseline and 380mm3 at follow-up, then the measured change is a 90% increase in volume (i.e., 100x(380-200)/200).
 The 95% confidence interval for the true change is a 7% to 173% increase in volume.
 The asymmetric range in Claim 1 (-25% to +30%) is due to the way change is conventionally expressed (as a percentage of the first measurement rather than, say, a percentage of the smaller measurement) and how measurements are performed.

 Clinical interpretation with respect to progression or response: TBA

+2.2 Discussion

+The claims are based on estimates of the within-nodule coefficient of variation (wCV) for nodules in this size range.
+In the claim statement the CI is expressed as Y ± 1.96 × Y × wCV.
+The claim assumes that the wCV is constant for nodules in the specified size range and that there is negligible bias in the measurements (i.e. bias < 5%).
+For estimating the critical % change, the % Repeatability Coefficient (%RC) is used: 2.77 × wCV × 100.

 The lower bound on the tumor longest in-plane diameter is set to limit the variability introduced when approaching the resolution of the dataset, e.g. partial volume.
 The upper bound is set to limit the variability introduced by more complex tumor morphology and organ involvement, and also to keep performance assessment procedures manageable.

 While Claim 1 has been informed by an extensive review of the literature and expert consensus that has not yet been fully substantiated by studies that strictly conform to the specifications given here.
 The expectation is that during field test, data on the actual field performance will be collected and any appropriate changes made to the claim or the details of the Profile.
 At that point, this caveat may be removed or re-stated.